Seasons of Wildlife

 Learn more about salt marsh

 .
-Oystercatchers are common year round, with the largest wintering population of oystercatchers along the Atlantic and Gulf coasts found in the refuge.
+Oystercatchers are common year round, with the largest wintering population of American oystercatchers along the Atlantic and Gulf coasts found in the refuge.
 On Bulls Island, black fox squirrels, recognized by their white ear tips and nose patch, are busy breeding and frequently sighted on service roads and open forest areas.
 In late winter, the elusive bobcat is mating, finding shelter in the dense evergreens of the maritime forest.

 Spring – A myriad of migratory songbirds, shorebirds and seabirds arrive, some to rest and feed during migration and others to find suitable areas to breed.
 The colorful painted bunting, summer tanager, and orchard oriole return to nest in the forest.
 Black skimmers, wilson’s plovers, American oystercatchers and least terns are on beaches and black-neck stilts find nesting sites close to shallow ponds.
-In late spring, loggerhead sea turtles start arriving and American alligators begin their courtships on Bulls Island.
+In late spring, Loggerhead sea turtles start arriving and American alligators begin their courtships on Bulls Island.
 Spring peepers, chorus frogs and other tree frogs sing and call for mates.
 Strikingly patterned diamondback terrapins nest in sandy substrates of the salt marsh.

-Summer – Under the cover of darkness, loggerhead sea turtles come up to the beaches and dig deep nests to deposit their eggs.
+Summer – Under the cover of darkness, Loggerhead sea turtles come up to the beaches and dig deep nests to deposit their eggs.
 Throughout the summer months, many species of birds are busy nesting and fledging their young.
 Alligators are constructing mounded nests of mud and vegetation in preparation for their young in late summer.
 With the high temperatures of summer, mosquitoes, deer flies, chiggers and other insects are abundant.

-Fall – During the fall, watch for the powerful and swift aerial maneuvers of peregrine falcons and merlins as they look for prey below.
+Fall – During the fall, watch for the powerful and swift aerial maneuvers of the peregrine falcon and merlin as they look for prey below.
 Migratory songbirds, shorebirds and seabirds leave for wintering areas but many year round species remain, especially herons, egrets, gulls and terns, plovers and sandpipers.
 In late fall, ducks begin to arrive in preparation for their winter stay.
 White-tailed deer are frequently sighted on Bulls Island, especially in fall and early winter months as bucks are chasing does during this courtship season.

 Featured Species